Feedback About wiseGEEK Login

 @seag47 – I did the same thing, and it really is hard to get used to!
 Once you have it down, the rewards of ambidexterity are great, though.
 You never have to worry about overexerting one hand, because the other one works just as well.

 After a month or so of training, I was able to click through things nearly as fast with my left hand as with my right.
 Dragging the mouse across the pad to move the cursor was probably the hardest thing to adjust to, because even though it didn't, it seemed as if my hand had to move in the opposite direction.
-The best way I know to describe the feeling is that it's like having to write words backwards so that they could be read in a mirror.
+The best way I know to describe the feeling is that it's like having to write words backward so that they could be read in a mirror.

 I am now fully ambidextrous.
 I feel like I have really accomplished something that will make my life easier.